livegnik/2way-poc-design/README.md

 2WAY fits workloads where trust, verifiability, and survivability matter more than peak throughput.
 Offline collaboration, multi-party workflows, and audit-heavy systems benefit because authority stays local, history is replayable, and policy boundaries remain explicit even as applications change.
 Adopting 2WAY means promising users that collaboration endures without a master server, provenance stays inspectable, and failure modes stay bounded no matter who operates the UI.

-Representative umbrella categories mirror earlier drafts: web, mobile, desktop, and embedded apps that need deterministic sync; messaging or shared workspaces that need provenance; distributed identity stacks; supply-chain coordination; regulated industries; offline-first meshes; and critical infrastructure that refuses silent overrides.
+Representative umbrella categories include web, mobile, desktop, and embedded apps that need deterministic sync; messaging or shared workspaces that need provenance; distributed identity stacks; supply-chain coordination; regulated industries; offline-first meshes; and critical infrastructure that refuses silent overrides.
 The examples below show how the shared graph and manager pipeline make ambitious designs possible without recreating a backend per domain.

 Teams in these spaces gain: